genesiscommunitysuccess/docs/docs/01_getting-started/01_learn-the-basics/09_key-system-files/01_process.md

 The purpose of this file is to specify the main characteristics of each of the services (or modules) in your application.
 If you don't define a module here, it will not be a part of your application.

-So, if you add a new module, you must add its details to your application's **processes.xml** file as explained in the example above.
+So, if you add a new module, you must add its details to your application's **-processes.xml** file.

 Characteristics that are defined for each module include:
 - the name of the script file
 - the language used by the script file
-- the classpath - any additional jar files that the module needs in order to run
+- the classpath - any additional JAR files that the module needs in order to run
 - the logging level for the module

 It is important to know that whenever you run the command `genesisInstall`, an enriched version of this file is put in your application's **generated** folder.
 And thereafter, it is this enriched version of the file that the system refers to whenever it starts or runs.
 So, if you change your version of the file, you need to run `genesisInstall` to make sure that your changes are put into effect.